 My troubles with the Wax N’ Facts Comic Book Guy (WNFCBG) started the day after I got my first car.
-I took delivery of the car in the late evening, and drove it to school for the first time the next morning.
+I got the car in the late evening, and drove it to school for the first time the next morning.
 I went home and did my homework after school, then decided to drive to L5P… just because I could.
 And, of course, I went to Wax N’ Facts to see what was new.
 I saw a couple of records I was mildly interested in, but what really caught my eye was a Dead Can Dance t-shirt (they weren’t common back in the day).
-I didn’t have the cash for it at the time, so I decided to return a few days later, after payday.
+Since this was the 80s and teenagers didn’t really have credit cards back then, I decided to return a few days later, after payday, to get the shirt.

 So anyway, a few days later I came back… but the Dead Can Dance shirt was gone.
-I asked an employee about it – Alice, I think her name was – and she said that she didn’t know what happened to it.
+I asked an employee, Alice, about it.
+She said that she didn’t know what happened to it.
 She turned to WNFCBG and asked him about it.
 He said that they’d never had any Dead Can Dance shirts.
 I told him that it was hanging on the wall just a few days ago.
 He called me “crazy”.
 Alice said that she remembered the shirt, and even pointed to the spot on the wall it had been just a few days earlier.
 He then called both of us crazy and said that the store had never carried a Dead Can Dance shirt, and never would.

-Alice, still pointing at the spot, walked over and actually put her finger on the wall to emphasize where it was.
+Alice, still pointing at the spot, walked over and actually put her finger on the wall to emphasize where it had been.
 A passing employee said that he too remembered the t-shirt.
-WNFCBG said something to him along the lines of “jumping on the crazy train” with the me and Alice.
+WNFCBG warned him against “jumping on the crazy train” with the me and Alice.
 This really made the normally mellow Alice mad, and the two of them were soon shouting at each other like an old married couple.
 Like, literally.
+Screaming.
+In the store.